 Parallel stacking allows two inverter/chargers to operate in parallel thereby doubling the capacity in inverter mode.
-The two inverters communicate over the network and intelligently share the load and to balance the load between the two units.
-The Master Freedom SW broadcasts pulses on the Xanbus network to synchronize operation between the other paralleled units.
-When AC loads are present, all units produce power, effectively sharing the load.
+The two units communicate over the network and intelligently share the load to balance the load between the two units.
+The Master unit broadcasts pulses on the Xanbus network to synchronize operation between the other paralleled unit.
+When AC loads are present, both units produce power, effectively sharing the load.
 When Search mode is enabled, only the Master unit produces the AC output.